Les Munro: Later life

-Following his career in the military, Munro returned to New Zealand where he worked as a property valuer for a time and then on farms in the King Country before establishing his own farm near Te Kuiti.
+Following his career in the military, Munro returned to New Zealand where he worked as a property valuer for a time and then on farms in the King Country before establishing his own farm near Te Kūiti.
 For some time he was involved in local politics as a councillor, and served as Mayor of Waitomo District Council from 1978 to 1995.
 On retirement, he moved to live in Tauranga.
 In the 1991 Queen's Birthday Honours, he was made a Companion of the Queen's Service Order for public services, and in the 1997 Queen's Birthday Honours, he was appointed a Companion of the New Zealand Order of Merit, for services to local government and the community.

 Munro attended the 60th Anniversary commemoration of the Dambusters raid, along with the Queen and the Duke of Edinburgh in May 2003 at RAF Lossiemouth.
 He was also present, along with Richard Todd, the actor who played Wing Commander Guy Gibson in the 1955 The Dam Busters film, for the 65th anniversary commemoration held at Derwent Reservoir (Derbyshire) on 16 May 2008.
 As the last living pilot of the strike team, Munro joined the production crew in Masterton as technical adviser on a remake of the film.

 Munro's signature was appended to two sets of souvenir first day covers issued in Britain to commemorate the 65th anniversary of Operation Chastise.
-One, postmarked "Scampton, 17th May 2008", was signed by the six surviving crew members who flew on the raid, and the other, postmarked '’617 squadron, Scampton'’ was signed by Munro alone.
+One, postmarked "Scampton, 17th May 2008", was signed by the six surviving crew members who flew on the raid, and the other, postmarked 617 squadron, Scampton was signed by Munro alone.
 In 2009, Munro took part in filming for the documentary Into the Wind, directed by Steven Hatton.
 The film, a feature-length documentary about the veterans of Bomber Command, was released on 30 November 2011.
 He has a street named in Te Kuiti, Les Munro Place.